What Is Percocet (Oxycodone) Used for?

-Oxycodone or Percocet is a pain relief medication for moderate to moderately severe pain.
+Oxycodone compound drugs like Percocet are pain relief medications for moderate to moderately severe pain.
 Typically, the common prescription dosage is to give one tablet every 6 hours for the relief of continuous pain.

-Recreationally, both Percocet and OxyContin are used for their euphoric effects, similar to or stronger than other opiates such as morphine or heroin.
+Recreationally, oxycodone products have been used for their euphoric effects, similar to or stronger than other opiates such as morphine or heroin.

-Percocet, oxycodone, and OxyContin have all developed a significant street presence as these drugs are all habit-forming and easy to get addicted to.
+Percocet, oxycodone, and OxyContin all developed a significant street presence as these drugs share a high risk for addiction.
 On the street, these may be referred to by nicknames, such as Percs, C, Oxy’s, OX, OC, Blues, Kickers, Hillbilly heroin, 40s, and 80s (OxyContin 40mg/80 mg pills).

 The greatest key to health is education, which will give a person the understanding of how to avoid personal medical tragedies despite disingenuous or even illegal marketing practices by over-reaching drug companies.